designerbrett/trestles-hugo/site/content/post/what-can-i-do-about-this-hump-on-my-neck.md

 ---
 title: What can I do about this hump on my neck?
 date: 2014-04-14T23:05:00.000Z
-tags: ["Dowager's hump" "chiropractor san clemente" "anterior head syndrome" "chiropractor 92672" "structural chiropractic in san clemente" "hunch back" "San Clemente Chiropractic"]
+tags: ["Dowager's hump", "chiropractor san clemente", "anterior head syndrome", "chiropractor 92672", "structural chiropractic in san clemente", "hunch back", "San Clemente Chiropractic"]
 description: >-
   Often patients come to me with concerns about their posture.
 They are